emirhansilsupur/emirhansilsupur/README.md

 ## Data Scientist

 Hi there!
-My name is **Emirhan Silsüpür** and I am a **data scientist** with a passion for using data to drive business decisions and solve real-world problems.
+My name is **Emirhan Silsüpür** and I am a **data enthusiast** with a passion for using data to drive business decisions and solve real-world problems.

 ### Technologies & Tools